 Step 3: Lighten the Load

 If you think that hardware is not the culprit to cause laptop overheating.
-Then there are some tricks which you can use to check if it’s software or processing load causing increase in CPU temperature.
+Then there are some tricks which you can use to check if it’s software or processing load causing increase in laptop CPU temperature.
 Run windows task manager and see which app is using more CPU memory.
 This program will help you to limit apps which automatically starts with Windows.

 On the contrary, you can also run process explorer to see which files are open during certain process.
 This program will give you and idea that what applications are to be closed or spare.
 CCleaner has worth to mention here because it allows you to clean history and cache files.
 You can also manage your startup applications quickly and easily with CCleaner.
 This way you can free some space resulting efficiency of OS increases.